 As mentioned above, I visited four sites on my journey from Luxor to Aswan: Esna, El Kab, Edfu and Kom Ombo.
 Before my trip, I’d read various accounts of people visiting Edfu and Kom Ombo on the way, but not all four.

 Thinking it would be impossible to see all four sites on the same day, I’d originally set a day aside to see Esna and El Kab on their own before returning to Luxor.
 But a local travel agent advised me that this was unnecessary.

 And now having done it, I can confirm that seeing all four sites is easily done while still getting to explore the temples at a relaxed pace.

-Another interesting site to see on the way is the sandstone quarry of Gebel el-Silsila, though I thought it might be pushing things to add it to my itinerary.
+Another interesting site to see on the way is the sandstone quarry of Gebel el-Silsila, though I thought it might be pushing it to include it in my itinerary.
 But looking back, there still would’ve been enough time.

 I was staying on the west bank of Luxor, and I arranged the trip through a company called Classic Tour Services.
 Everything went smoothly and I’d recommend them to anyone staying on the west bank.

 With the four destinations included, I paid around $150.
 The price only included a driver and no guide.
 I was able to take my time at each location, while the driver dropped me off at my Aswan hotel at the end of the day.